juanelas/bigint-crypto-utils/README.md

 npm install bigint-crypto-utils
 ```

-NPM installation defaults to the ES6 module for browsers and the CJS one for Node.js.
+NPM installation defaults to the minified ES6 module for browsers and the CJS one for Node.js.

 For web browsers, you can also directly download the [IIFE file](https://raw.githubusercontent.com/juanelas/bigint-crypto-utils/master/dist/bigint-crypto-utils-latest.browser.js) or the [ES6 module](https://raw.githubusercontent.com/juanelas/bigint-crypto-utils/master/dist/bigint-crypto-utils-latest.browser.mod.min.js) from GitHub.